lugg/react-native-config/README.md

 - In the Xcode menu, go to Product > Scheme > Edit Scheme
 - Click Duplicate Scheme on the bottom
 - Give it a proper name on the top left.
 For instance: "Myapp (staging)"
+- Make sure the "Shared" checkbox is checked so the scheme is added to your version control system

 Then edit the newly created scheme to make it use a different env file.
 From the same "manage scheme" window: